17 was a great year for cryptocurrencies as their market capitalization grew from about $18 billion in January 2017 to $800 billion in January 2018.

 - Banks and financial institutions, which are Ripple’s biggest users, have started developing their own cryptocurrencies for international payments.

 Even though Ripple has been around for a long time, it hopped on the growth vehicle only in the Q2 of 2017.
-But since then, it has grown to become the 3rd most valuable cryptocurrency with a market capitalization of $34.12 billion.
+But since then, it has grown to become the 3rd most valuable cryptocurrency among the other top 10 cryptocurrencies with a market capitalization of $34.12 billion.

 In fact, XRP was among the top performers of 2017 as its price grew from around zero in January 2017 to about $3.65 in January 2018.
 Like other cryptocurrencies, XRP crashed and touched its bottom of $0.48 in April 2018.